emqx/cloud-docs/en_US/feature/role.md

 **Accountant**：Accountants have financial management permissions and can view projects and deployments.
 They can manage the billing, balance, invoices, etc.

-**Auditor**：Auditors can view projects, deployments,  sub-users, and Accountants.
+**Auditor**：Auditors can view projects, deployments,  accounts, and Accountants.
 The audit role addresses the need for internal company audits and can have viewing permissions to various features of the platform.
 Role list

 <table>